satwiki/analytics-and-ai-samples/README.md

 # Analytics and AI samples

  Hi, this is Satwiki.👋 This repository contains various samples organized into different folders, showcasing techniques in data visualization, exploratory data analysis (EDA), and AI applications (coming soon).
-GitHub users are welcome to explore and fork the repository to try out the amples.
+GitHub users are welcome to explore and fork the repository to try out the samples.
 However, please refrain from misusing or re-publishing the content. 😊

 | Folder Name         | Description                                   | Data Source used                   |
 |---------------------|-----------------------------------------------|-------------------------------------|